 We look forward to hearing from you.

 The Harbor Point Charitable Foundation makes grants primarily to nonprofit organizations that are exempt under section 501(c)(3) of the Internal Revenue Code.
 The Foundation does not make grants to individuals or for-profit organizations.
 In addition, the Foundation has a geographic limitation.
-In keeping with our own mission statement, we grant funds to be used for programs and services that affect residents of the San Francisco Bay Area.
+In keeping with our own mission statement, we grant funds to be used for programs and services that affect residents of the San Francisco Bay Area, with a special emphasis on the North Bay and East Bay.

 Consideration for grants is limited to organizations whose programs support our overall mission.